chatapazar/gitops-mesh/demo-gitops.md

 Display: select checkbox "Requests percentage" and "Traffic animation" applications, frontend, traces, view in tracting istio-system project, grafana, manage, control plane, service dashboard

+remark: if you have problem about gateway, you can restart pod 'istiod'